 Council continues to work with key community users and groups.

-$225k is the estimated cost to make the Scout Hall weather proof and safe.
+Council will fund work to make the southern half of this building safe to use.
+Council will work with hall users to seek external funding to repair floor damage, make the building weatherproof and allow use of the northern half.
+This work is estimated to cost $225k.
 KDC has set aside $20k from the Earthquake Recovery Fund (zero from rates).
 The remaining $205k will require external funding.
 Council will be applying for funding, any extra fundraising or work by the community would be fantastic and we are happy to work with anyone who has ideas.

 In the meantime, there is also a GiveALittle fundraising page to raise money for the fixing of the Scout Hall.